 - Catalyzing Your Power and Collaborative Partnerships: How to Advocate for Growers Facing Structural Barriers.
 Through the example of a partnership between CA Farmlink and the Resource Conservation District of Monterey, we’ll explore how multi-stakeholder collaborations can drive structural change.
 The session focuses on using our roles to advance equity across individual, organizational, and systemic levels, empowering participants to create lasting impact.
 Presenters: Aysha Peterson, Resource Conservation District of Monterey and Laura Poliné González, CA Farmlink, Chris Iberle City of Seattle.
 Check out the recording here.

-Learning: Explore innovative strategies for adapting to water challenges on small farms.
-This is a unique opportunity to learn from other West Coast states.
-Each session will feature case studies!
+Co-learning: Explore innovative strategies for adapting to water challenges on small farms.
+A unique opportunity to learn from other West Coast states.
+Each session featured case studies!

-Community: Connect with fellow farm advisors across institutions.
-Yes, there will be break out rooms!
-And, activities where we can problem solve and learn skills from each other.
+Community building: Connect with fellow farm advisors across institutions.
+There were break out rooms to meet, problem solve and learn skills from each other.

 Resources: Gain valuable tools and insights to support diverse and historically underserved small-scale farms.
 Check out resources shared during the 2024 sessions here.